 Guyanese hot cross buns are made with all-purpose flour, sugar, butter, eggs, milk, yeast, and spices, creating a rich and flavorful dough that is studded with currants or raisins.
 Glaze the buns with a mixture of water, granulated sugar, and vanilla extract for added sweetness and a polished finish.

-These buns can be eaten as is or sliced in half and served Guyanese stye with a thick slice of cheddar for a sweet and savory mesh of flavors.
+These buns can be eaten as is or sliced in half and served Guyanese style with a thick slice of cheddar for a sweet and savory mesh of flavors.
 Alternatively, smear the sliced bun with butter, jam, or maple syrup.

 Equipment